rix1337/docker-ripper/README.md

 ##  IMPORT{builtin}="blkid --noraid"
 ```

 _You can comment these lines out or delete them all together, then replace them with the GOTO lines.
 You may then either reboot OR reload the rules.
-If you're using Unraid, you'll need to edit the the original udev rule and reload._
+If you're using Unraid, you'll need to edit the original udev rule and reload._
 ```
 root@linuxbox# udevadm control --reload-rules && udevadm trigger
 ```